 The return on investment reflects the relationship between investment and profit.
 This consideration can be used for individual investments, but also for the profitability of an entire company.

 What is the Relationship between Return of Investment and SEO

 Holistic SEOs should be people who calculate the ROI for their customers.
-This is not only related to the SEO but also a PR Campaign or AdWords Campaign can be calculated in terms of ROI by an SEO.
-A Holistic SEO is no different than a Growth Hacker.
+This is not only related to the SEO, but also a PR Campaign or AdWords Campaign can be calculated in terms of ROI by an SEO.
+A Holistic SEO is no different from a Growth Hacker.
 A Customer can trust a Holistic SEO in many ways such as the code structure or the marketing strategy, content’s grammar, or community management.
 A Growth Consultant can increase the efficiency of a customer’s budget spending via his/her vision.
 Also, SEO is a long-term project.
 Some customers can be impatient for seeing the results of the projects with a classical ROI Understanding.
-In addition to this, there are some SEO Campaign elements that can’t be calculated in a classical ROI Calculation methodology such as PR or Natural Link Building processes.
-These kinds of steps create a permanent Brand Value in long term which helps ranking better.
+In addition to this, there are some SEO Campaign elements that can’t be calculated in a classical ROI Calculation methodology, such as PR or Natural Link Building processes.
+These kinds of steps create a permanent Brand Value in the long term, which helps rank better.

-ROI is related to the SEO for giving customers a realistic perspective to the ROI of SEO Project and also for giving a consultancy to increase the budget efficiency for a holistic digital marketing strategy.
-As Holistic SEOs, we will continue to improve our ROI Guideline as the new practices, examples and theories come up.
+ROI is related to the SEO for giving customers a realistic perspective on the ROI of SEO projects and also for giving a consultancy to increase the budget efficiency for a holistic digital marketing strategy.
+As Holistic SEOs, we will continue to improve our ROI Guidelines as the new practices, examples, and theories come up.